YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> Is there something special about this attribute?
+> Double check the properties of this attribute.

 Level 3: Parametrized response:

-> ${includingClass.attributeName} should not be static, because it doesn't apply to all instances of ${includingClass}.
+> ${includingClass.attributeName} should not be static, because it does not apply to all instances of ${includingClass}.

 Level 4: Resource response with Reference: